La Main Rouge

+Activities

+The 1952 assassination of Tunisian labor unionist and activist Farhat Hached is attributed to La Main Rouge.

 The assassination of the Tunisian labor unionist and independence activist Farhat Hached on December 5, 1952 is attributed to La Main Rouge.

+On 11 June 1955, members of the organisation shot and killed in Casablanca French businessman and activist Jacques Lemaigre-Dubreuil, CEO of the company Lesieur and supporter of the Moroccan independence.

 Several bomb attacks took place in West Germany, like the assassination attempts on the arms dealer Otto Schlüter on 26 September 1956 and 3 June 1957, and the killing of Georg Puchert (alias Captain Morris), another German arms dealer, on 3 March 1959.
 These cases would ultimately never be solved.

 On 27 November 1959, 30-year-old Christian Durieux gave an interview in which he claimed the attempts against the lives of Schlüter and Puchert and the bomb attack in the port of Hamburg against the cargo ship Atlas on 1 October 1958, were all carried out on behalf of La Main Rouge.
 He also claimed responsibility for the assassination of FLN official Améziane Aït Ahcène in Bonn, in November 1958.

 The ambassador of the Algerian FLN in West Germany, the above mentioned Aït Ahcène, was shot from a moving car on November 5, 1958 in Bonn and died months later in a Tunisian hospital.
 The attack is attributed to La Main Rouge.

-The freighters Emma, en route from Tangier to Gibraltar on 30 July 1957, and Alkaira, in Ostend on 13 April 1959, were destroyed by explosive charges planted by La Main Rouge.
+The freighters Typhon in Tanger on 18 July 1957, Emma, en route from Tangier to Gibraltar the following 30 July, and Alkaira, in Ostend on 13 April 1959, were destroyed by explosive charges planted by La Main Rouge.